s-benavides/ez_model/README.md

 # EZ Model
 ### Santiago Benavides
 A collision-based lattice model for bedload sediment transport in gravel-bedded rivers.
+Work in progress!